-Grab your camera, pack a picnic, and prepare for your anime moment under the falling petals.
-We’ve put together a list of the best places to see cherry blossoms in Tokyo.
+It’s sakura season, so pack a picnic and park yourself under the falling petals.
+Read on for a list of the best places to see cherry blossoms in Tokyo.

 Cherry blossom season in Tokyo

-Keep in mind that the forecasts are typically for the most common/popular variety of sakura, the Somei-Yoshino.
-There are actually dozens of different varieties of cherry blossoms, including some that bloom earlier or later than the common varieties.
-So if you won’t be here at peak time, don’t worry: we’ve got you covered.
+Keep in mind that the forecasts are typically for the most common/popular variety of sakura, the Somei-yoshino.
+There are many different kinds of cherry blossoms, including some that bloom earlier or later than the common varieties.
+So if you won’t be in Tokyo at peak time, don’t worry — we’ve still got you covered.

 Some sakura names to look out for when checking specific locations for cherry blossoms in Japan: